 Your initial consultation will last about an hour, during which your consultant will share what they have learned from your medical history and test results if they are available, and talk you through your individualised treatment options.
 Your consultant will explain which further tests, if any, need to be done, and will also guide you through the steps of your expected treatment pathway.

 There will probably be lots of information to take in during this appointment, but you’ll be given the details of who to contact at your clinic if you have any further questions.

 If the uncertainty of COVID-19 is making you anxious about your treatment, talking with a specialist fertility counsellor can help you feel more in control during this confusing time.

 If you’d like to talk to someone who’s also going through fertility treatment, you can join us for a patient support event or get involved with our CARE Buddy scheme.

 If you’d like to learn more about fertility treatments, our results, or the team at your local clinic, our website is a good place to start - we have lots of information and resources for you to explore.

 There is lots of evidence that taking control of your diet and lifestyle directly impacts your fertility health and your baby’s development – learn more about the steps you can take to improve your fertility.

 Zita West, leading fertility and pregnancy expert, gives her recommendations for how to support your immune system with small tweaks to your daily routine that can be done at home.

-Worrying about fertility issues can be extremely stressful.
-All of us at CARE understand what you’re going through and we are here to help you every step of the way.
+All of us at CARE are here to help you at every stage of your fertility journey.
 We care passionately about you and your future, and your need for family is at the heart of everything we do.
 We are here to support you and help you through this.